Mid-Pripyat

 Biodiversity

 The vegetation cover supports at least 725 plant species; wildlife includes more than 1,000 species of insects, 50 species of fish, 6 – reptiles, 12 – amphibians, and 248 species of birds, including 190 nesting species, as well as at least 55 species of mammals.
 The territory is of great importance for a number of species.
-The flora and fauna of the area include about 90 protected species of plants and animals.
-Over 100 species are included into the Resolution No 6 of the Standing Committee to the Bern Convention.
+The flora and fauna of the area include about 90 species listed in the Red Data Book of Belarus.
+Over 100 species are listed in the Resolution No 6 of the Standing Committee to the Bern Convention.

 17 protected species of insects are registered in the Nature Reserve, including the Stag Beetle (Lucanus cervus), the Boros Schneideri, the Great Capricorn Beetle (Cerambyx cerdo), the False Ringlet (Coenonympha oedippus), the Danube Clouded Yellow (Colias myrmidone), the Scarce Large Blue (Maculinea teleius), the Water Beetle (Graphoderus bilineatus), the Dark Crimson Underwing (Catocala sponsa) and other species.

-The territory is the most important habitat of a number of fish species: the White-finned Gudgeon (Gobio albipinnatus), the Asp (Aspius aspius), the Ukrainian brook lamprey (Eudontomyzon mariae), аs well as of reptiles and amphibians: the European Pond Turtle (Emys orbicularis), the Crested Newt (Triturus cristatus), the Natterjack (Bufo calamita), the Fire-bellied toad (Bombina bombina).
+The territory is of exceptional importance for a number of fish species: the White-finned Gudgeon (Gobio albipinnatus), the Asp (Aspius aspius), the Ukrainian Brook Lamprey (Eudontomyzon mariae), аs well as of reptiles and amphibians: the European Pond Turtle (Emys orbicularis), the Crested Newt (Triturus cristatus), the Natterjack (Bufo calamita), the Fire-bellied Toad (Bombina bombina).

 Birds